thcorre/apac-nog-grpc/README.md

 git clone https://github.com/srlinuxamericas/n93-grpc.git
 ```

-On our own VM run the `vm-client-install.sh` script to install Containerlab and gRPC clients.
+On your VM run the `vm-client-install.sh` script to install Containerlab and gRPC clients.

 ```
 bash vm-client-install.sh
 ```

+### Deploying the lab

+We will use [Containerlab](https://containerlab.dev/) to deploy the lab.

 To deploy the lab in Codespace or your own VM: